10-Day New England Road Trip Itinerary

 No matter what time of year you visit, there are plenty of things to do in the National Forest.
 Some of the most popular activities are hiking to the top of Mount Washington (the highest point in the Northeastern U.S.), driving the scenic Kancamagus Scenic Byway, and photographing the many covered bridges in the area.

-ⓘ TIP: Download this self-guided Kancamagus Scenic Byway driving tour to ensure you don’t miss anything on the way.
+ⓘ TIP: Just like the driving tour in Maine, this self-guided Kancamagus Scenic Byway driving tour is the best way to ensure you don’t miss anything on the way.
 Directions, local tips, and fascinating behind-the-scenes stories play automatically, based on your location.
 The app runs offline using GPS; no cell service needed.

 Where to spend the night in the White Mountains